smjb65/kia-nft/README.md

-⚡ Kia DEX
+⚡ Kia-TokenPool

-A simple decentralized exchange (DEX) simulator where you can deploy your own ERC-20 tokens on the Sepolia Testnet, list them in a token table, and experiment with trading-like features.
+A simple token management and liquidity pool simulator where you can deploy your own ERC-20 tokens on the Sepolia Testnet, list them in a token table, and experiment with liquidity features.

 ✨ Features